 Spy on your entire industry using ad databases like AdEspresso and see what ads competitors are placing, and where.
 It’s a fantastic way to get an insight into their advertising strategies at the click of the button, and the engagement figures and comments can be highly revealing.
 Even if you’re not ready to run any social media ad campaigns of your own yet, this is definitely time well-spent.

 Startups are in the ideal position to do something different.
-Spy on the competition, figure out where there missing a trick, and try to fill the void.
+Spy on the competition, figure out where they’re missing a trick, and try to fill the void.